udbmnm/Applozic-JS-SDK/packages/ui-components/README.md

 ## Components
 ### FeatureTabs
 The component to handle the side/bottom tabs and control the active sidebar component.
 This also gives the developer control over which features should be accessible to the logged in user.
-You can test out the live version with the [interactive storybook](https://ui-storybook.applozic.com/?path=/docs/components-featuretabs--default)

 #### Usage
 The below `enum` will be needed to initialize and maintain your own implementation of `FeatureTabs`.